lopezdsr/sql-query/sqlref/sql_reference.template.md

 |4     |14    |
 <!--table-caption title="Query result for example 'left semi join query'"-->

-<h3>Related References</h3>
+<h3>Related references</h3>

 The *join types* are specified in a [relation](#relation).

-### Sampling Table Data
+### Sampling table data
 {: #chapterSamplingTableData}

 Any table, that is, object stored on Cloud {{site.data.keyword.cos_short}}, used in a *from clause*, can be associated with a *table sample clause*.
 The table sample clause defines how to retrieve a subset of rows from the underlying table (object stored on Cloud {{site.data.keyword.cos_short}}).
-This lets you write queries for samples of the data, for example, for the purpose of interactive data exploration, data mining, and so on.
+This lets you write queries for samples of the data, for example, for the purpose of interactive data exploration and data mining.

 The general syntax of a table sample clause is described by the syntax diagram below.